oscgonfer/AudioI2S/README.md

-# AudioI2S_SCK
+# AudioAnalysis

-Audio treatment of a I2S MEMs microphone for SCK
+Audio treatment of a I2S MEMs microphone for the Smart Citizen Kit 2.0

 This library performs the audio analysis on a SAMD21 processor of a MEMS I2S microphone output.

 # Features:

+FFT Analysis

 1. Signal downscaling
 2. Signal windowing through hann method